 I Lost My Domain, How Do I Get It Back?

-My expired domain name transferred to another registration and now there is no access to search my registrar.
-The redemption period has lapsed and my domains cannot be renewed.
+A common issue is that an expired domain name has transferred to another registration – and now there is no access to search your registrar.
+The redemption period has lapsed and your domains cannot be renewed.
+Another burning question is: “Did my backlinks expire or transfer with the renewed domain name transfer?”

 How To Get Your Domain Back

-Take these steps below to try and secure your expiry and deleted domain.
+Follow the steps below to try and secure your expired or deleted domain.

 Most expired domains have a grace period between 20 and 30 days before domains expire at registrars.
 During the expiry period, you can contact the registrar to see if you can reclaim your dropped domains.

-If your domain has passed the redemption period, then you’ll have no choice but to check if it’s available for sale on the after market.
-Some domains may now have services attached or a new site.
+If your domain has passed the redemption period, then you’ll have no choice but to check if it’s available for sale on the aftermarket.
+Some domains may now have services attached or even new website.

-Imagine you lost your domain name and another person succeeded in acquiring it before you could scoop it back up.
-Would you likely cease hope at this point?
+Imagine you lost your domain name, and another person succeeded in acquiring it before you could scoop it back up.
+Would you likely give up all hope at this point?
 No, all hope isn’t actually lost.
 Try and locate the new owner and explain your situation and work out an agreement on how to get your domain name back.
-This method isn’t always reliable but can work from time-to-time for certain domains and tlds.
+This method isn’t always reliable but can work for certain domains and tlds.
+Plead your case, and hope to strike up some sympathy.

 If you’ve tried all the aforementioned steps and still can’t get your domains, back-ordering is a possible solution after they expire.
 Registrars offer a back-order service for recently expired domains with a simple filter process for various tlds.